 The Yami Shibai series took horror back to its roots.
-A simple scary story late in the evening about what goes bump in the night used be considered the height of horror a while back.
+A simple scary story late in the evening about what goes bump in the night used be considered the height of horror.
 Now however, the bulk of the horror genre is populated with shows that overuse blood, guts, grotesque figures, and jump scares.
 The shows that tactfully implement those elements along with their own decent horror story are few and far between.
 The first season of Yami Shibai did this and did it well.
-Sadly, somewhere along its 3 seasons thereafter it devolved from what I originally praised it for and became
+Sadly, somewhere along its 3 seasons thereafter it devolved from what I originally praised it for and became the picture drama

-the picture drama version of a B-grade horror show filled solely with grotesque creatures and more jump scares then your average amusement park haunted house.
-Each season I found myself more and more disappointed with the way the series was heading and kept wondering why I was still bothering to waste my time on something that was lost.
+version of a B-grade horror show, filled solely with grotesque creatures and more jump scares then your average amusement park haunted house.
+Each season I found myself more and more disappointed with the way the series was heading.
+I kept wondering why I was still bothering to waste my time on something that was clearly lost.
 But like an abusive relationship, I found myself coming back only to be more disappointed with each subsequent season.
-The question here is does the 5th season of Yami Shibai break this downward spiral of mediocrity?
+The question here is, does the 5th season of Yami Shibai break this downward spiral of mediocrity?
 To my surprise, yes.
 It created something I enjoyed even more so than the first season and here's why.